 Payments will be issued on the Friday prior to the start of the semester. ½ of the award is issued in the Fall, ½ of the award is issued in the Spring.
-There are 3 (three) disbursements each semester.
-See below
+There are 2 (two) disbursements each semester.
+See below.

-Effective Fall 2015, Pell Grants will be disbursed in THREE payments each semester (first disbursement: 30%, second disbursement: 20%, third disbursement: 50%) according to the disbursement schedule.
+Pell Grants are disbursed in two payments each semester (first disbursement: 50%, second disbursement: 50%) in accordance with the disbursement schedule.
 The amount of your disbursement is based on the number of units you are actively enrolled in 7 days prior to the disbursement date.

 If you drop units, your second disbursement will be adjusted/reduced/canceled.

 If you drop units, you may be in overpayment.
 You will be notified of the overpayment by mail.

 If you are not enrolled full-time, your Pell Grant will be prorated as follows: